-We are a happy, vibrant primary school in Queen’s Park with 680 children and 100 staff who between them speak 42 languages and have a wide range of skills and talents.
-We are very much a community school and embrace a long history of neighbourhood participation and value the role of parents and guardians in the education of their children.
+We are a caring, happy, welcoming and vibrant primary school in Queen’s Park with nearly 800 children and staff, who between them speak 42 languages and have a wide range of skills and talents.
+We are very much a community school at the heart of Queen’s Park.

 Salusbury Primary is committed to ensuring that every pupil leaves our school with high aspirations, an enduring enthusiasm for learning and the confidence to address the world on their own terms.
 Inclusion is at the heart of our school, every child has the right to be successful, confident and well prepared for the world.
 It is our belief that a strong sense of self, along with high quality teaching and an exciting holistic curriculum will develop a child’s passion for life–long learning where they can discover their individual strengths and talents.